GoodPrior/CRoutines/README.md

 One may have noticed some features in the mex file:

 1. Arrays are assesed with braces (instead of brackets), 1-based (instead of 0-based), column-major storage (instead of row-major).
-This keeps things close to matlab and therefore most of codes can be directly copied.
+Thiese keep syntax close to matlab and therefore most of matlab codes can be directly copied.
 2. With keyword ALL, slicing can be done similary as : in matlab.
 3. Output variable (C here) should be constructed beforehand.
 And a PUT(C) is used to post output to the workspace.